tbycoding/edx/01_intro_nodejs/module1_labs/module1_assignment/README.md

 In addition to providing the GitHub link, please also answer the following questions about your project:

 1. Walk us through the design of your project.
 Why did you design your project the way you did?
 What difficulties did you overcome?
     * The project is designed to simply fulfill the requirements using the csvtojson module and is written based on the api documentation.
-The only thing that was left to consider was the spacings of the json format.
+The only problem was the spacings of the json format, which was incorrect when using "\t" as a space parameter.

 2. How did you test your project to verify that it works?
     * I ran the project in node and received the correct json file.
 This file is located above: customer-data.json.